 What you see on the ground next to the wall below is the basics of a Roman building which were discovered during an archaeological research in the 1930s.
 Have a good look on the second picture – can you see the watchtower on the left?
 It is one of the most photographed items of the castle and a legend has it that a bride jumped from here on her wedding day after her family killed her groom because they did not approve of him.
 That’s why it is called the Maiden Tower.
 If you have a closer look on the picture, you can also see a tunnel cave in the middle of the wall which passes through the whole castle hill.

-The Upper Castle, where the museum is set, is unfortunately closed down because of a reconstruction.
-You can still admire its beauty and the glorious view though.
+The Upper Castle, where the museum is set, was closed down because of a reconstruction and is being reopened in May 2017.
+It offers a glorious view!

 Walking up to the next ruins, you will have an even better chance to see the whole surroundings of the Devin castle.